Quantum memories for squeezed and coherent superpositions in a driven-dissipative nonlinear oscillator: Memory lifetime

 \section{Memory lifetime}

 In this section, we investigate the feasibility of using the resonator as a storage medium for squeezed and cat states.
-We focus on evaluating two key properties: the bit-flip time and the phase-flip time.
-These measures are commonly employed in quantum computation to assess the memory's ability to retain information over time \cite{mirrahimi2014universal,ofek2016breakevenQEC,cai2021reviewQEC,lihm2018quditqed}.
-The bit-flip (or relaxation) time is the time it takes for a lobe to decay to the steady state, while the phase-flip (or dephasing) time is the time it takes for coherences to vanish.
-We will straightforwardly extend the meaning of these two quantities to qudits without imposing a particular qubit encoding in each case (see \ccite{mirrahimi2014universal} for mappings taking states generated with $n=4$ to a 2d Bloch sphere).
+We focus again on the case of weak symmetry, commonly observed in experiments due to linear losses of bosonic systems.
+In this regime, as mentioned before, the stationary state is an incoherent superposition of lobes, but cat states can still be displayed in the metastable transient allowing for efficient quantum state storage.
+We focus on evaluating two key properties: the relaxation and dephasing time.
+These measures are commonly employed in quantum computation to assess the memory's ability to retain information over time \cite{mirrahimi2014universal,ofek2016breakevenQEC,cai2021reviewQEC,berdou2022one}.
+The relaxation (or bit-flip) time is the time it takes for a lobe to decay to the steady state, while the dephasing (or phase-flip) time is the time it takes for coherences to vanish.

 In the context of bosonic memories, the bit-flip time is defined as the decay time required for a lobe $\ket{\psi_k}$ to lose all information about its initial state, resulting in the system reaching the fully mixed state $\Id = \rho_{\mathrm{ss}} = (1/n)\sum_k \op{\psi_k}$.
-Here, we assume the extreme metastable phases form a $n$-dimensional computational basis.
-For coherent states ($n=m$), experimental studies have demonstrated an exponential increase in the bit-flip time as a function of the mean photon number.
+Here we assume that the extreme metastable phases form an $n$-dimensional computational basis.
+For coherent states ($n=m=2$), experimental studies have demonstrated an exponential increase in the bit-flip time as a function of the mean photon number.
 Conversely, the phase-flip error rate exhibits a linear dependence on $2\ev{\hat{n}} / T_1$, where $T_1$ is the resonator lifetime~\cite{lescanne2020exponential,berdou2022one}.